Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileFastL4idleTimeoutJSON    - The JSON to use in the request body if the timeout is different than 300.

 #### "Create FastL4 Profile" Request

+This request will create a new FastL4 profile from the values in the environment variables.

 The inputs and outputs of the request are explained below: